 Browse our events pages (search under 'Stirley') to discover the range of activities you can enjoy.

 Hiring the Cre8 Barn

-This fabulous space offering a 4 star food hygiene rating and full food preparation area is available for hire so you can cook up a treat for your own event and audience.
-Call 01484 663185 or email email@example.com
+This fabulous space also offers a 4 star food hygiene rating and full food preparation area, which is available for hire so you can cook up a treat for your own community event or activity.

 Make a full day of your adventure and take the opportunity to explore and enjoy other wild places close by.